Skip to main content

 Warnings of Effexor and Lexapro

 Effexor and Lexapro are used to treat mental health disorders such as major depression and generalized anxiety.
 The effects of Effexor and Lexapro are not immediate.
 It may take between two and six weeks to see any effect from the drugs.
-It is important to understand that the remission of symptoms may not be immediate, and patients should be encouraged not to discontinue treatment without first consulting their prescriber.
+It is important to understand that the remission of symptoms may not be immediate, and patients should not discontinue treatment without first consulting their prescriber.

 Patients with depression may experience a worsening of symptoms or suicidal thoughts whether or not they are taking antidepressant medications.
 These conditions may worsen until remission is achieved.
 Effexor and Lexapro therapy may increase suicidal ideation and thoughts among teens and young adults, especially in the early stages of treatment before any type of remission is achieved.
 These patients must be monitored closely, and a change may be necessary if symptoms suddenly arise or get worse.